The Age of Wonder: Overview

 Holmes bookends his narrative with voyages of discovery.
-It opens in 1769, with Joseph Banks traveling to Tahiti on the HMS Endeavour.
+It opens in 1769, with Joseph Banks traveling to Tahiti on HMS Endeavour.
 In the last chapter, he describes John Herschel's establishment of an observatory in Cape Town to catalogue the stars of the southern hemisphere in 1833.
-In 1836, Herschel was visited by a young Charles Darwin, returning from the Galápagos on the HMS Beagle.
+In 1836, Herschel was visited by a young Charles Darwin, returning from the Galápagos on HMS Beagle.

 The book was published by HarperCollins in 2008 in the UK, and by Pantheon in the US in 2009.

 Reception

 The book received very good reviews, and made several Best Books of 2009 lists, including the New York Times Ten Best list.

 Mike Jay of the Daily Telegraph wrote: "Scientists, like poets, need a sense of wonder, a sense of humility and a sense of humour.
 Holmes has all three in abundance".
 Peter Forbes of The Independent wrote of the book: